mcyph/global_subnational_covid_data/README.md

 comparative analysis and similar purposes.

 Preliminary and has not been checked so will contain errors!
-Should not be used for anything important.
+Should not be used for anything important, and is for strictly non-commercial purposes only.

+If you use this data, please acknowledge the sources below, and cite that it was automatically aggregated by the [https://github.com/mcyph/covid_19_au_grab](covid_19_au_grab project) by Dave Morrissey.

 Data from the following URLs: